precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-moving-meshes.md

 preCICE supports static meshes, meaning dynamic meshes can still be emulated using node displacements as described by the Arbitrary-Lagrangian-Eulerian or ALE-methods.

-Biggest downside of this method is that spatially aware mapping-schemes in preCICE work in the reference domain, not the physical domain.
+Note that spatially aware mapping-schemes in preCICE work in the reference domain, not the physical domain.

 Examples of this method are the [perpendicular flap tutorials](tutorials-perpendicular-flap) and the [Turek-Hron FSI3 benchmark](tutorials-turek-hron-fsi3).